Read our buyers guide to the 20 best cheap 3D printers under $1000 you can buy today, including ten 3D printers under $500.

 Just a decade ago, a 3D printer cost more than $100,000.
 Today you can easily find a good cheap 3D printer for under $500.
 That’s amazing.

 Of course, the lower you go in price, the greater the limitations.
 Some of the 3D printers on this list won’t have a heated print bed, for example, and the build volume will be smaller.
 Plus, the print quality simply of most cheap 3D printers cannot compete with the more expensive machines out there.

 But with some patience and tinkering, it’s possible to fabricate quality objects with a cheap 3D printer costing less than half the price of a flagship smartphone.
 How cool is that?

 Important Note: Each cheap 3D printer on this list comes fully assembled.
-If you’d like to spend even less money — but invest more time and effort — then take a look at 20 Best Cheap DIY 3D Printer Kits 2017.
+If you’d like to spend even less money — but invest more time and effort — then take a look at 20 Best Cheap DIY 3D Printer Kits of Spring 2018.

 Did we miss your favorite affordable 3D printer?
 Let us know in the comments, and we’ll add them in a future update.

 |3D Printer||Filament Types||Build Volume (mm)||Market Price (USD)||Price Check|

 |Monoprice MP Select Mini||PLA, ABS, Exotics||140 x 140 x140||199|

 |M3D Micro Retail||PLA||109 x 113 x 116||249|